Lmadelft/Infer_reporting_delays/README.md

 The code is to smooth the time series first.
 In each step, we randomly choose candidate delay parameters.
 Then we do 10^7 random search to find the delay distributions which can make the revised time series turn proportional to each other.
 We consider the Pólya–Aeppli distributions.
 The output matrix saverandomnb saved the candidate delay parameters saverandomnb(numi,1:6) and the value of the loss function saverandomnb(numi,7).
+The optimization results of distribution parameters in each realization are usually different, but should be close to 0.6574 0.1632 0.0553 0.1713 1.0803 1.2673.